 Which of the following situations does not follow the Law of Independent Assortment?

-- A blond man and a brunette woman produce three offspring over time, all of who have blond hair.
+- A blond person and a brown-haired person produce three offspring over time, all of who have blond hair.

 - A white cow crossed with a brown bull produces roan cattle.